Experienced West Palm Beach Collaborative Divorce Lawyer

 Furthermore, the give-and-take nature of this type of divorce can make both parties feel as if they created a fair and balanced agreement that was not forced upon them by a judge.

 Another benefit of a collaborative divorce is that it takes less time than a contested divorce, and it typically costs you less in attorney fees.
 And if you have children, arriving at an amicable agreement can save them the hardship of undergoing the emotional stress that is involved often with custody litigation.

 The Need for a Family Law Attorney

-Despite the fact that a collaborative divorce is usually an amicable process, you should still seek the services of an experienced Collaborative Law Attorney to help you.
+Despite the fact that a collaborative divorce is usually an amicable process, you should still seek the services of an experienced West Palm Beach collaborative divorce attorney to help you.
 This ensures that all your rights are protected, and that you see all sides of an issue before making a compromise.
 Attorney Eric Cheshire is a certified Collaborative Divorce Practitioner in the state of Florida, who has extensive experience in family law negotiation and litigation.

 If you have agreed to a collaborative divorce, please call the The Law Office of Eric C. Cheshire P.A. at 561-655-8844 for a confidential legal consultation about your case.